Stone skipping: History

-The 2nd-century CE Greek scholar Julius Pollux calls the game ἐποστρακισμός.
+The 2nd-century CE Greek scholar Julius Pollux included an entry for stone skipping in his dictionary Onomasticon.
 The 3rd-century CE Latin writer Marcus Minucius Felix described children skipping shells on the beach.
 In England, a 1583 text calls it "Ducks and Drakes".
 An early explanation of the physics of stone-skipping was provided by Lazzaro Spallanzani in the 18th century.

 Records

 The world record for the number of skips, according to the Guinness Book of Records, is 88, by Kurt "Mountain Man" Steiner.
 The cast was achieved on September 6, 2013, at Red Bridge in the Allegheny National Forest, Pennsylvania.
 The previous record was 65 skips, by Max Steiner (no relation), set at Riverfront Park, Franklin, Pennsylvania.
 Before him, the record was 51 skips, set by Russell Byars on July 19, 2007, skipping at the same location.
 Kurt Steiner also held the world record between 2002 and 2007 with a throw of 40 skips, achieved in competition in Franklin, PA.

 The Guinness World Record for the furthest distance skimmed using natural stone stands at 121.8m for men, established by Dougie Isaacs (Scotland), and 52.5m for women, thrown by Nina Luginbuhl (Switzerland).
 These records were made on 28 May 2018 at Abernant Lake, Llanwrtyd Wells, Powys, Wales.

 There are several stone skimming championships held.
 The record for most World Championship wins also sits with Dougie Isaacs (Scotland), with 8 Men's World Stone Skimming Championship wins (2005, 2007, 2010, 2011, 2013, 2014, 2015, 2016) and the Women's World Stone Skimming Championship wins record sits with Lucy Wood (England) with 5 wins (2012, 2013, 2015, 2016, 2018).